tntrieu/TimeSlot/README.md

 # TimeSlot

-1.Using your preferred Javascript framework, build a screen which shows a list of hour long slots from 9am to 5pm.
+1. Using your preferred Javascript framework, build a screen which shows a list of hour long slots from 9am to 5pm.

 2. When one time slot is clicked, pop up a modal which asks for name and phone number.